HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_insert_dynamic_table_code.md

 Before you begin this procedure, ensure that you created a content spot.

-1. Open Rational Application Developer and open **Pers_OffersPortalView.jsp** in edit mode.
+1. In the Rational Application Developer, open **Pers_OffersPortalView.jsp** in edit mode.

 2. Insert the following code at the end of the JSP page: